engeir/hack-md-notes/devonv_verify.md

 <!-- \begin{figure}[!h] -->
 <!-- \caption{Deconvolving (T+N) and (F+N) to get an estimate of R, with original overlaid} -->
 <!-- \end{figure} -->

+Still a lot of noise, and since the forcing is appended to itself we get some strange artefacts at every 30000 element where noise suddenly drops.
+This will improve with pulses that appear naturally after each other and with the corresponding temperature (i.e., not created from convolution).